Child and Adult Care Food Program

 Does CACFP run during the summer?

 CACFP operates only when schools are in session.
 During summer break, it transitions to the Summer Food Service Program (SFSP), which provides free meals to children at participating sites.
+Along with SFSP, our Meals To You program is another option for families looking for assistance during the summer.

 Resources for CACFP Meal Sites